timothylimyl/FASHION-MNIST/README.md

  Thank you to the team that created the Fashion MNIST dataset, you can find out more about their effort at -

  [Fashion-MNIST Official GitHub](https://github.com/zalandoresearch/fashion-mnist)

+ Thank you to Google, for providing free cloud GPU, it is really amazing that it is available to everyone!
+Check out COLABORATORY!